Family Education

 Orthodoxy 101

-The 8-week Orthodoxy 101 education class, held in-person or on ZOOM, is a basic overview of who we are, explaining some basic similarities and differences between the Eastern Orthodox understanding of Christianity, the Western Roman Catholic and many-faceted Protestant understanding of Christianity and the Church; our history, what we are “saved” into, why we worship as we do, the Orthodox understanding of God, the Bible and tradition, etc.
+The 8-week Orthodoxy 101 education class for those interested in joining the Orthodox Church, and open to everyone wether they are already baptised or not, is held in-person or on ZOOM, is a basic overview of who we are, explaining some basic similarities and differences between the Eastern Orthodox understanding of Christianity, the Western Roman Catholic and many-faceted Protestant understanding of Christianity and the Church; our history, what we are “saved” into, why we worship as we do, the Orthodox understanding of God, the Bible and tradition, etc.

 The format is to watch two 20-minute video’s from Fr.
 Barnabas Powell each session, and have a 20-minute discussion and Q and A period after each video.
 It takes about an hour and a half for each session.